nlspnsgen/Ableton-Live-tools/README.md

 ![](https://cloud.githubusercontent.com/assets/7797479/6142880/28871e60-b1b7-11e4-917a-eb7c19f2d7c3.png)
 </div>

-Important: If you are using live in any other language than english, you need to go into /Users/YOURUSERNAME/Library/Services and open the .workflow files in Automator to manually translate the menu items in the apple scripts into your language.
-For example the "Save Live Set as XML" translated to german would now include:
-`tell application "System Events" to tell process "Live" to click menu item "Live-Set Sichern" of menu 1 of menu bar item "Datei" of menu bar 1`

 ###Git integration
 `Save Live Set as XML.workflow` will automatically uncompress `.als` files in the current project so that they play nice with Git, since a Live set is actually [just gzipped XML](http://crooked-hideout.blogspot.co.uk/2012/01/ableton-live-set-is-gzipped-xml-ruby.html).